'Gilmore Girls' Season 1, Episode 11: Paris is Burning

 • Madeline and Louise's conversation about teachers is the perfect example of internalized misogyny.

 • Lorelai, it's not cute to be late for everything.
 You are an adult.
 Buy an accurate timepiece and use it.
 If you know you're running late, call the person you're meeting to let them know.
-It isn't rocket science; it's just common courtesy.
+It's common courtesy, folks!

 • Points for "Psycho," "The Shining," and "Heathers" references.